middlebury/middlebury-script-lab/_sections/faq.md

 ### Are adaptations eligible?

-Not at this time&mdash;only original works are eligible.
+Not at this time &mdash; only original works are eligible.

 ### Is there an age limit?